jeffreyfei/classnotes-f2018/finals-summary-notes.md

 **Bathymetry** - the depth of water below a reference elevation or datum such as mean sea level in the ocean

 **Hypsographic Curve** - a plot of cumulative area on the Earth's surface that occurs at various elevations relative to

+**Firn** - Granular re-crystallized snow

+**Alpine glacier** - a mass of glacial ice in elevated terrian or mountains that descends down valleuys

+**Moraine** - a landform or pile of sediment commonly composed of till deposited by a glacier

+**Aquitard** - a impermeable body of rock or sediment that hinders or prevents groundwater movement and cannot be extracted for use by humans

+- 3% fresh water, 2% locked in glaciers